jamesscottbrown/sql-novice-survey/_episodes/01-select.md

 |Roerich |Valentina|
 |Danforth|Frank    |

+You can use SQL's case insensitivity to your advantage, by making it easier to distinguish between different parts of an SQL statement.
+In this lesson, we use the convention of using UPPER CASE for SQL keywords, Title Case for table names, and lower case for field names.
+Whatever casing
-You can use SQL's case insensitivity to your advantage.
-For instance, some people choose to write SQL keywords (such as `SELECT` and `FROM`) in capital letters and **field** and **table** names in lower case.
-This can make it easier to locate parts of an SQL statement.
-For instance, you can scan the statement, quickly locate the prominent `FROM` keyword and know the table name follows.
-Whatever casing convention you choose, please be consistent: complex queries are hard enough to read without the extra cognitive load of random capitalization.
-One convention is to use UPPER CASE for SQL statements, to distinguish them from tables and column names.
-This is the convention that we will use for this lesson.
+convention you choose, please be consistent: complex queries are hard enough to read without the extra cognitive load of random capitalization.

 While we are on the topic of SQL's syntax, one aspect of SQL's syntax that can frustrate novices and experts alike is forgetting to finish a